In this Article

-On an average, your baby may be wetting 6 to 8 diapers in a day.
+On average, your baby may be wetting 6 to 8 diapers in a day.
 If you notice that your baby has fewer wet diapers, then this may be a cause for concern.
 Fewer wet diapers mean that your baby is not getting enough milk and this can make your baby feel dehydrated.
 Dehydration is a cause of great concern in babies, and this can lead to various health complications.
 As soon as you notice this change of lesser average diapers per day; get in touch with your baby’s doctor.
 However, if you are worried about your breast milk supply, you can discuss it with your doctor and know various ways of increasing your milk supply.

 What if Your Baby’s Wet Diaper Count is too High?

 Your baby’s high diaper usage may scare you, but it is very normal for newborn babies to the soil every 1 to 3 hours.
 This will get better as your baby grows.
 Your baby will develop better control of his bladder and bowel movement by the time he is one year old